lib-uoguelph-ca/python-novice-inflammation/_episodes/08-defensive.md

 and if we trace the behavior of the function with that input, we realize that we're initializing `lowest` and `highest` to 0.0 and 1.0 respectively, regardless of the input values.
-This violates another important rule of programming:
-*always initialize from data*.

 > ## Pre- and Post-Conditions
 >